Written by

 Todd here.

-Jenny jumps and yelps when she realizes TODD THE ZOMBIE is looming behind her.
+Jenny jumps and yelps when she realizes there's a ZOMBIE looming behind her.

 Hi.